kashodiya/my-open-webui/OPEN-WEBUI-GUIDE.md

 - Open Open WebUI
 - Select model: Claude 3 Haiku By Anthropic
 - New chat
-- Put your curser in question box
+- Put your cursor in question box
 - Press Ctrl+V
 - Type: Describe this ERD diagram:
 - Hit Enter
 - Review and verify the results.
 #### Challenge exercise
-- Come up with the ideas on how to use this feature?
+- Come up with ideas on how to use this feature?
 - Chat with Open WebUI to explore more about your ideas
 ### Understand how Python execution and interpretation works
 - Open Open WebUI
 - New chat